-According to legend, the cake – which includes layers of whipped chocolate cream and sliced almonds, surrounded by marzipan and coated in chocolate glazing – owes its existence to the attention to duty of a young kitchen servant, Xaver Loibner, way back in 1873.
+According to legend, the cake – which includes layers of whipped chocolate cream and sliced almonds, surrounded by marzipan and coated in chocolate glazing – owes its existence to the attention to duty of the Imperial Hotel’s young kitchen servant, Xaver Loibner, way back in 1873.

 Your grand opening takes place on April 28th and it’s not just some local dignitary popping round to do the honours with a pair of scissors and a smile.

 Of course, once you have a cake which an Emperor enjoyed, you don’t want just anyone producing it.
 So the recipe remains a secret to this day.

 The cakes come in various sizes in elegant and stylish boxes that respect the name and tradition behind their contents.
 As such, they make nice souvenirs, too.
 Last time I checked, they also offered a limited edition Imperial Torte featuring Klimt’s The Kiss on the packaging.